FCA Remuneration Code Guide

 - What are the consequences of breaching the Code?

 - Capital Requirements Directive

-The FSA introduced the Remuneration Code in 2009.
+The FSA (now FCA) introduced the Remuneration Code in 2009.
 Originally, it only applied to the largest banks and building societies and broker dealers that met certain financial thresholds.
-The FSA published a revised Remuneration Code (the “Code”), which came into effect on 1 January 2011.
-The Code is now contained in Senior Management Arrangement, Systems and Controls (SYSC) 19A of the FCA Handbook.
+The FSA (now FCA) published a revised Remuneration Code (the “Code”), which came into effect on 1 January 2011.
+The IFPRU Remuneration Code is now contained in the Senior Management Arrangement, Systems and Controls (SYSC) 19A of the FCA Handbook.
 The Code is principally concerned with the risks created by the way remuneration arrangements are structured, not with the absolute amount of remuneration, which is generally a matter for firms’ remuneration committees.
 By limiting risk – the Code seeks to create stability and confidence in financial services markets and protect consumers.

-The Code is enforced by the PRA and what is now the FCA.
+The Code is enforced by the PRA and the FCA.

 Overview of the Code

-- Deferral – at least 40% of a bonus must be deferred over a period of at least three years for all Code Staff.
-At least 60% must be deferred for the most senior management or when an individual’s bonus is more than £500,000.
+- Deferral: At least 40% of a bonus must be deferred over a period of at least three years for all Code Staff. *This will be extended under CRD V (Directive 2019/878).* At least 60% must be deferred for the most senior management or when an individual’s bonus is more than £500,000.

-- Guarantees no guaranteed bonuses of more than one year.
+- Guarantees: No guaranteed bonuses beyond the first year.
 Guarantees may only be given in exceptional circumstances to new hires for the first year of service.
-The amount should not exceed the remuneration (in terms or amount; including any deferral or retention periods) from the previous employer.
-It should also be subject to appropriate performance adjustment requirements.
+The amount should not exceed the remuneration (in terms or amount; including any deferral or retention periods) from the previous employer subject to retention, deferral, performance and clawback arrangements.
 This applies to all employees.

 The Code applies to